-Welcome to the LSST team.
-The LSST construction project is an independent operating center of the Association of Universities for Research in Astronomy (AURA), and while LSST adheres to AURA policies, each center retains a degree of autonomy, so there are some slight but significant differences to be aware of.
-Also, as a distributed project with team members working at both partner institutions and the AURA LSST center, it is vital that we all share a common understanding of LSST policies, standards, practices, and tools.
+Welcome to the Vera C. Rubin Observatory team.
+The Rubin construction project is an independent operating center of the Association of Universities for Research in Astronomy (AURA), and while Rubin adheres to AURA policies, each center retains a degree of autonomy, so there are some slight but significant differences to be aware of.
+Also, as a distributed project with team members working at both partner institutions and the AURA Rubin center, it is vital that we all share a common understanding of Rubin policies, standards, practices, and tools.
 Docushare Collection-3551 contains all onboarding documents.

-The information on this Onboarding page is intended to orient you to LSST culture, policies and procedures, and to acquaint you with the resources and tools available on the project intranet website.
-Bookmark the project intranet site or adopt it as your browser home page, since most of the resources you will need to conduct daily LSST business can be accessed through the site.
+The information on this Onboarding page is intended to orient you to Rubin culture, policies and procedures, and to acquaint you with the resources and tools available on the project intranet website.
+Bookmark the project intranet site or adopt it as your browser home page, since most of the resources you will need to conduct daily Rubin business can be accessed through the site.

 INSTRUCTIONS FOR MANAGERS go to